CryptoSignal/Crypto-Signal/README.md

 * Set up `candle_check` for how many candles you want to check. (default = 1 = checks last candle for pattern) For example your bot runs every 4 hours, but you want to check the candles of 1 hour, you can set it to trigger if the pattern happened on the last 4 candles
 * Set up `notification` for what kind of notification you want when triggered, depending on what candle you check for. (default = hot)
+* Possible to enable coloring on candle chart: allows for 5 different candles, priority coloring from up to down
+* `Candle_check` allows for checking multiple candles for a pattern.
+[1=last candle, 2=last 2 candles etc]
+    For example, if the program runs every 4 hours but you setup a candle recognition for 1 hour you can get a notification if there was a candle found in the last 4 candles by setting `candle_check:4`.

 <details>
     <summary>possible signals</summary>